ibm-cloud-docs/SecureGateway/dep-gather-sg-details.md

     - [Destinations](/docs/SecureGateway?topic=SecureGateway-add-dest).

 ## Access your {{site.data.keyword.SecureGateway}} instances
-{: step}

 - The first step is to see what Secure Gateway instance(s) you have deployed.
 Most users only have a single instance, but some have multiple depending on the size of their deployment.
 - Access your list of [Secure Gateway service instances](https://cloud.ibm.com/resources?product=Secure) - see their names, what resource group they are in, what region they are deployed, their status, and any tags they might have
-- For each instance follow the next step to gather additional details.
+- For each instance follow the steps below to gather additional details, either via the UI or the CLI

-## Access your {{site.data.keyword.SecureGateway}} instance details
+## Access your {{site.data.keyword.SecureGateway}} instance details in UI
+{: #dep-gather-sg-details-console-ui}

+### Access your {{site.data.keyword.SecureGateway}} instance details
 {: #dep-gather-sg-details-console}
 {: step}